BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #### 3.4.2.
 Plugins

-We had a requirement related to the extensibility:
+We had two requirements related to the extensibility:
 - The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.
 - The plugins could be developed by the customer.

 The SCs, SAs and SARs are the objects of the application which need type definitions while SAMMs present the behaviours of these types.
-The application will be used by the structural engineers among whom Python is the most popular choice (even de-facto).
+The application will be used by the structural engineers among whom Python is the most popular choice (even can be considered as de-facto).
 Hence, I will continue with **Python for the SAMM plugin development**.
 A plugin style architecture for the SCs, SAs and SARs needs a type registration.
 **Hence, the core framework shall provide the type registration.**